 Before we can go in-depth to getting used to Bard, you need to get a grasp on what is expected of one.
 Bard is a Ranged Support DPS, which means that your primary task is to support your party members with your skillset, and when that is out of the way or no support is currently needed, you DPS.
 Your damage will not be the same as a dedicated DPS class like the Dragoon or Black Mage unless you do some min\maxing and develop a lot of skill in playing bard, so that is not focused on in this guide.

-The Bard can support the party through the use of songs.
-You will have a selection of songs that can either increase party members’ speed, refresh their TP, MP or make enemies more vulnerable to magic damage (useful when you have magic classes in your party).
+The Bard can support the party through the use of refreshes.
+You will have a selection of cooldowns that can either increase party members’ speed, refresh their TP, MP or make enemies more vulnerable to damage.
 As a Bard your focus should not only be on the enemy you’re fighting, but also on your party members’ bars, keeping track of their TP and MP and helping them regenerate if needed.

 To make things easier to understand about the main skills Bards have, your skills are divided to simple groups: